Traveler's Thrombosis: When Sitting Still Can Be Dangerous

 If you are planning any kind of travel that requires sitting for long stretches of time, be sure to do the following:

 - Get up and walk around as much as possible—At least once an hour, if possible.
 Stand up and stretch your arms and legs in your seat if there is no room to walk.

 - Do in-seat calf exercises and heel/toe lifts frequently to keep the blood circulating.

 - Arrange optimal seating—Try to sit in an area that affords you some space, such as an aisle, exit row, or bulkhead seat.

 - Stay hydrated, drink plenty of fluids, but avoid drinks that contain alcohol.

-- Wear loose clothing and avoid tight clothing that restricts blood flow (eg, tight waistbands).
+- Wear loose clothing and avoid tight clothing that restricts blood flow, such as pants with tight waistbands.

 If you are at high risk for developing DVT, your doctor may ask you to wear below the knee compression stockings.